kariannie/PythonCodingSample/README.md

 Python Coding Sample

 This is a shortened version of my final project for INFO 1998, a class run by the Cornell Data Science project team at Cornell.
-In this project, we utilized techniques such as preprocessing, manipulation, and creating visualizations, and finished by building machine learning models to run predictive analysis on our dataset.
+In this project, I utilized techniques such as preprocessing, manipulation, and creating visualizations, and finished by building machine learning models to run predictive analysis on our dataset.
+This was my first exposure to Python, numpy, and other packages such as matplotlib and sklearn.
+In this coding sample, I have chosen the sections of the code that I worked on most heavily, and kept enough material to keep the project flow and conclusion.